quentintaranpino/nostrcheck-server/readme.md

-# Nostr backend api server
+# Nostrcheck-api-ts, backend server api for nostr.

-This repository contains the public API to interact with nostr backend api server services.
+This repository contains the public API to interact with nostr as a backend api server.
 Written in typescript.

 ## Available endpoints